terrehbyte/terrehbyte.com/content/aboutme.md

 I also serve on the [IGDA Seattle](https://igdaseattle.org/) Board. 💖

+A list of projects I've worked on can be found on the [Projects](/projects/) page.

-Just _click on any org in the table_ ☝️ or _scroll down_ to see what I've done:
+Otherwise, just _click on any org in the table_ ☝️ or _scroll down_ to see what I've done:

 ### Undisclosed Studio
 ![Banner image for unannounced studio](/posts/about/unannounced.png)